Kolby Allard and Taijuan Walker allow seven runs combined; Phillies’ magic number to clinch bye still 2

-The fifth starter spot has been an albatross for the Phillies, so it was only fitting that two pitchers who auditioned for that spot — Kolby Allard and Taijuan Walker — gave up a combined seven earned runs on Tuesday night.
+The fifth starter spot has been an albatross for the Phillies, so it was only fitting that two pitchers who auditioned for that spot — Kolby Allard and Taijuan Walker — gave up a combined seven earned runs in a 10-4 loss to the Cubs on Tuesday night.
 After opener Tanner Banks loaded the bases with one out in the second, Walker entered in relief.

 It did not go well.
 Walker walked his first two batters — which scored two runs for the Cubs.
 He then allowed an RBI groundout to Dansby Swanson, a two-run single to Seiya Suzuki, and an RBI single to Cody Bellinger.
 After pitching a one-hit third, Walker departed in the fourth, with runners on second and third and no outs.

 He received a hefty amount of boos as he walked off the field.
-Walker has an 11.05 ERA over his last seven games, and a 9.68 ERA since the All Star break.
+Walker has an 11.05 ERA over his last seven games, and a 9.68 ERA since the All-Star break.

 “I feel for him, because he’s worked his tail off, and he’s gained a little bit of velocity, but it’s just a lot of pitches in the middle of the plate,” manager Rob Thomson said of Walker.
 “He was throwing more strikes than he was earlier.
 But I feel for him, because he’s worked his tail off.”

 Allard took over from there.
 He retired his next six batters, but struggled in the sixth.
 Miguel Amaya hit a leadoff single, Swanson hit a one-out double, and Suzuki collected a walk.
-Cody Bellinger lined a triple to right field in the next at-bat, which drove all three runners home.
+Bellinger lined a triple to right field in the next at-bat, which drove all three runners home.

 “We got behind early, and it’s that fifth spot in our rotation, but it was good to see [Bryce] Harper swing the bat well,” Thomson said. “[Austin] Hays had some decent at-bats.
 Nick [Castellanos] continues to swing the bat well.
 [Edmundo] Sosa made a heck of a play up the middle.
 So, we did some good things.”

-Despite the Phillies clinching the division on Monday night, they still have goals to play for.
-Their magic number to clinch a first-round bye is two.
-Thomson has also said he’d like to finish the season with the best record in baseball, so the Phillies can secure home field advantage throughout the playoffs.
+Thomson has also said he’d like to finish the season with the best record in baseball, so the Phillies can secure home-field advantage throughout the playoffs.

 He has emphasized that he won’t compromise health to reach that goal, but it does give the remaining games some weight.